-General Education and Specialization Studies: All students are required to receive general education in intercultural education by earning 24 credits.
+General Education and Specialization Studies: All students are required to receive general education in intercultural leadership by earning 27 credits.
+Each student will be guided by his/her program focus throughout the DGL program.

-Each student will be guided by his/her program focus throughout the EdD program.
-Development in an area of specialization is facilitated by six credits of electives, six credits of research methodology, and six credits of dissertation research.
+Development in an area of specialization is facilitated by a three-credit elective, six credits of research methodology (included in the 27 credits), and six credits of dissertation research.

-Comprehensive Examination: The written comprehensive examination is an opportunity for students to demonstrate their understanding and application of intercultural and educational insights to their program focus.
+Comprehensive Examination: The written comprehensive examination is an opportunity for students to demonstrate their understanding and application of intercultural leadership and practical insights into the program focus of their choice.

-Dissertation: The EdD dissertation is the result of research, reading, reflection, and fieldwork centered around the program focus.
-It contains recognition and clarification of a major topic in intercultural education and a process to research the topic at hand, leading to implementation in ministry and career advancement.
+Dissertation: The DGL dissertation is the result of research, reading, reflection, and fieldwork centered around the program's focus.
+It contains recognition and clarification of a major topic in mission leadership and a process to research the topic at hand, leading to implementation in ministry or career advancement.
 The dissertation brings together work done in the competency modules and the refining of thought through interaction with faculty and field research.